eigenhombre/smallscheme/README.md

 `smallscheme` uses Python lists to represent Scheme lists.
 As such it does not support dotted-pair notation or `cons`ing onto a non-list.
-This will require slight changes in a few of the examples in SICP, for example on P. 85.
+This will require slight changes in a few of the examples in SICP.
+The pair representation of rational numbers in Chapter 2, for example, would need to be adapted to use lists of two numbers rather than a single cons pair.

 # Local Development